 I was so excited to discover The Money Pit right after I purchased my first home.
-Your program has been so helpful and I'm hoping your expertise may help me with my current dilemma.
-I purchased a bank owned property back in October and in order to show the house to potential buyers the bank had the entire interior on the home painted with a white primer.
-I'm talking the ENTIRE interior of the home.
-Door handles, light switches, cabinets, even imbedded speakers in the walls were painted right over with the white primer.
-I've been slowly removing the paint from the hardware; but now I've started looking at the walls themselves and I have discovered there are several rooms where I've concluded there is wallpaper under the paint.
+Your program has been so helpful and I'm hoping your expertise can help me: I purchased a bank-owned property, and in order to show the house to potential buyers the bank had the entire home interior painted with a white primer.
+I'm talking the ENTIRE interior of the home: Door handles, light switches, cabinets, even embedded speakers in the walls were painted right over.
+I've been slowly removing the paint from the hardware; but now I've started looking at the walls themselves and I have discovered there are several rooms where there's wallpaper under the paint.
 It's hard to tell since you can't see through the primer at all.
-It wasn't till I started sanding some of the rough spots down did I even start to think it might be there.
-So my question is: Is it alright for me to just paint over the primed walls as they are or will the wallpaper under the primer eventually cause a problem?
+It wasn't until I started sanding some of the rough spots did I even notice it.
+Is it alright for me to just paint over the primed walls as they are, or will the wallpaper under the primer eventually cause a problem?